sophxe/powershell/README.md

 # powershell

-Some simple Powershell scripts I've written to help with some quick wins in incident response
+Some simple Powershell scripts I've written to help with some quick wins in incident response.. and other things